 Hawker Beechcraft has secured initial court approval that the company says will enable it to continue its ordinary business while the company proceeds with its prearranged Chapter 11 bankruptcy proceedings.
 The court approval enables the Wichita airframer to pay employees, vendors and suppliers.
 The company is using $400 million in debtor-in-possession (DIP) financing to meet its obligations.
 The DIP financing was part of a restructuring plan the company negotiated with senior secured ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Hawker Beechcraft Clears Initial Court Motions To Continue 'Ordinary Business'".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Hawker Beechcraft Clears Initial Court Motions To Continue 'Ordinary Business'".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.